Home » DIY Kid Activities » Oobleck Recipe Printable

 Oobleck is a non-Newtonian fluid because behaves like a solid and liquid.
 It acts like a solid when you squeeze or add pressure to it.

-When you play with oobleck a lot it naturally will dry out.
-You can add a little extra water to bring it back to life.
+When you play with Oobleck a lot it naturally will dry out.
+You can add a little extra water to revive it.

 What if my child doesn’t like to get messy?